vivekdk/rm/README.md

 - Unit test not written
 - API request/response documentation not done
 - For MongoDB, Morphia POJO Wrapper is used.
 Could have created DAOs instead of putting control logic in controller
+- No UI is written for the slot booking application